Khalil Mack

-Khalil Delshon Mack (Kah-leel; born February 22, 1991) is an American professional football linebacker for the Los Angeles Chargers of the National Football League (NFL).
+Khalil Mack (Kah-leel; born February 22, 1991) is an American professional football outside linebacker for the Los Angeles Chargers of the National Football League (NFL).
 He played college football for the Buffalo Bulls and was selected by the Oakland Raiders with the fifth overall pick in the 2014 NFL draft.

 Mack set the all-time NCAA record for forced fumbles and is also tied for career tackles for loss in the NCAA.
 In 2015, he became the first player in NFL history to be selected first-team All-Pro at two different positions, defensive end and outside linebacker, in the same season.
-In 2018, Mack was traded to the Chicago Bears for two first-round draft picks and signed a six-year, $141 million extension, becoming the highest-paid defensive player in NFL history at the time.
+Three years later, Mack was traded to the Chicago Bears for two first-round draft picks and signed a six-year, $141 million extension, becoming the highest-paid defensive player in NFL history at the time.
 He was traded to the Chargers in 2022.

 Early life

 Mack was raised by his parents: Yolanda, a teacher, and Sandy Mack Sr., a program specialist, in Fort Pierce, Florida.
 He has two brothers: Sandy Jr. and LeDarius.
 Mack's father introduced him to sports at age five.
 Mack took an early liking to baseball and basketball although he played Pop Warner football.

 Mack attended Fort Pierce Westwood High School in Fort Pierce.
 For the majority of his athletic career, Mack had been relying on basketball to get him a college scholarship, but his plans were dashed by a tear in his patella tendon before his sophomore season.
 After this injury, his high school football coach, Waides Ashmon, recruited Mack to the sport, promising him and his parents that it would earn him a scholarship.
 Mack had played quarterback and was nicknamed "Bombshell Man."
 However, throwing the ball short was a major struggle for Mack, so he decided to become a linebacker.

 In his only year of high school football, Mack had 140 tackles, including eight for a loss, and nine sacks.
 He was named third-team All-State in Florida, as well as first-team All-Area, and helped lead the Panthers to a district championship.
-Being a newcomer to the sport, Mack was rated as only a two-star recruit by Rivals.com.
-He received a scholarship from the State University of New York at Buffalo to play Division I football.
+Being a newcomer to the sport, Mack was rated as only a two-star recruit by Rivals.com and was not rated by ESPN's recruiting service.
+He received a scholarship from the University at Buffalo to play Division I football.